jrmccombs/packagestats/packagestats/README.md

 Also, packages loaded by default by the R programming environment upon initialization, are not currently tracked by the `packagestats` package.
 This is because those packages are loaded before `packagestats`.
-However, packages referenced using the `::` operator during function calles cause logging of the associated package (if not a member of the filter list) because that operator is overloaded to perform logging with `packagestats`.
+However, packages referenced using the `::` operator during function calls cause logging of the associated package (if not a member of the filter list) because that operator is overloaded to perform logging with `packagestats`.